tousiftr/stake_analytics/README.md

 - Yield distribution across all users (most cluster between 6-10%)
 - Investment breakdown by country and KYC status
 - Scatter plot of yield vs investment size
-**Key insight**: AED 975K+ sits with users in "rejected" KYC status, representing a compliance risk the IR team should prioritize.
-Additionally, 3 users (U0059, U0042, U0034) show yields above 16%, driven by secondary market share purchases at favorable prices relative to their small primary investments.

 ## What I Would Do Differently in Production